 Delegates Met for the 29th NPUC Constituency Session

-The North Pacific Union Conference convened for its 29th Constituency Session on Sunday, Aug.
+The North Pacific Union convened for its 29th Constituency Session on Sunday, Aug.
 7, 2022, at the Adventist Community Church of Vancouver in Washington.
-274 delegates from the Alaska, Idaho, Montana, Oregon, Upper Columbia and Washington Conferences re-elected five NPUC officers, each by more than 90 percent of the vote.
+274 delegates from Alaska, Idaho, Montana, Oregon, Upper Columbia and Washington conferences re-elected five NPUC officers, each by more than 90% of the vote.

-The session included a keynote address by North American Division president G. Alexander Bryant, encouraging the church to take an offensive posture rather than a defensive one.
+The session included a keynote address by G. Alexander Bryant, North American Division president, encouraging the church to take an offensive posture rather than a defensive one.

-Bryant’s presentation was followed by a report by Freedman,* who recounted Desmond Doss’s passionate prayer, “Lord, give me one more,” while saving the lives of wounded soldiers on Hacksaw Ridge during World War II.
+Bryant’s presentation was followed by a report by Freedman, who recounted Desmond Doss’s passionate prayer, “Lord, give me one more,” while saving the lives of wounded soldiers on Hacksaw Ridge during World War II.
 That plea inspired the theme chosen for the final four years of the coming quinquennium: Reaching One More.
-A song by that same title, written especially for the session, was performed by Zach Parks, associate pastor for the Journey Church in Kelso, Washington.
+A song by that same title, written especially for the session, was performed by Zach Parks, Journey Church associate pastor in Kelso, Washington.

 New Executive Committee Members Chosen

-The Executive Committee will elect NPUC departmental directors at its October meeting.
+The executive committee will elect departmental directors at its October meeting.

 NPUC Bylaw Changes

-Bill McClendon suggested changes to the NPUC bylaws on behalf of the NPUC Bylaws Committee, presenting them for a vote in three separate sections.
+Bill McClendon suggested changes to the bylaws on behalf of the bylaws committee, presenting them for a vote in three separate sections.